halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-internal-payroll.md

 # How to process an internal payroll in Labour Hire

-This document will contain information relating to Internal Payroll Processing encompassing the following sections:
+This section contains information relating to Internal Payroll Processing:

 - [Entering New Employees](#entering-new-employees)
   - [Employee Card](#edit-employee-card)